tkurki/signalk-grafana/README.md

 - [ ] authentication support & testing
 - [ ] add 'self' handling for history
 - [ ] add name to context handling
-- [ ] add option to turn off streaming
+- [ ] add option to turn off streaming (you can always query now-1s, maybe not necessary?)
 - [ ] https://github.com/grafana/grafana/issues/21264
 - [ ] keep data in memory? so that timespan changes do not clear the graph (not relevant with history fetching)
-- [ ] implement min / max / avg / median aggregates for streaming data
 - [ ] test backend separately for streaming & history capabilities
 - [ ] query backend for single vessel /  multiple and show/hide context selection accordingly
 - [ ] dashboard level context selection